 Katz is the author of Impressionist Subjects; Gender, Interiority, and Modernist Fiction in England (U Illinois Press, 2000), as well as a number of articles on twentieth-century fiction.
-She is now at work on a book entitled City Memories: Modernism and Urban Nostalgia.
+She is now at work on a book entitled City Memories: Modernism and Urban Time in New York City.
 She holds a courtesy appointment in the Urban Studies Program.

 Tamar Katz has research interests in twentieth-century literature, with a focus on modernism, urban literature, and gender studies.